HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 1. Expanding Your Electrical Foundation/section 1-2 Reactance and Impedance.md

 Imagine a spinning wheel.
 As the wheel turns, a point on its edge moves in a circle, completing a full rotation.
 Each rotation is a "cycle."

-![Animation: Relationship between a circle and a sine wave, illustrating phase](../../../images/circle_sine_animated.gif)
+![Animation: Relationship between a circle and a sine wave, illustrating phase](../../../images/circle_sine_animated.gif) {caption="Figure 2: A sine wave is merely the Y position going around a circle over time"}

 * **Phase** tells us where a point is in its rotation, measured in degrees (a full circle is 360°).
 * In AC circuits, voltage and current follow sine wave patterns.